High Protein Foods For Women Who Work Out

 Here are some examples of foods that are low in carbohydrate and high in protein:

 Grilled or baked, lean chicken breast contains a huge 31g of protein per 100g serve.
-Chicken can be prepared in a variety of different ways — we love this Healthy Middle Eastern Spiced Chicken.
+Chicken can be prepared in a variety of different ways, like this Healthy Middle Eastern Spiced Chicken.

-How the chicken is cooked does matter — be conscious that highly processed foods, like fried or breaded chicken may have less nutritional value than whole foods.
+How chicken is cooked matters — highly processed foods, fried or breaded chicken may have less nutritional value than whole foods.

 Beef contains around 25g of protein per 100g.
 It’s also an excellent source of bioavailable iron and vitamin b12, two minerals that are important for women’s health.

-Most of the nutrients are found in the egg’s yolk, so you can definitely include these when making protein pancakes and other egg dishes.
+Most of the nutrients are found in the egg’s yolk, so make sure to include it when making dishes that require eggs, like protein pancakes!

 Lentils and beans

 Lentils have around 9g of protein per 100g.
 Legumes like lentils and chickpeas are low in fat and high in fibre.
-You can include them in your snacks and meals, for example, with this Chilli Kale Toast With Hummus.
+You can include them in your snacks and meals like Chilli Kale Toast With Hummus.